cacquani/blog/blog_articles/00_setup_a_react_app.md

   ...
 ```

+You may already have a `scripts` section with a `test` command - in that case,
+just add a comma at the end of the line and add the `dev` and `build` lines
+after that.

-Once added this, you'll be able to run `npm run dev` to start your
+Once added this, you'll be able to run `npm run dev` or `yarn run dev` to start
-`webpack-dev-server`.
+your `webpack-dev-server`.

 The second script is a shortcut for building the app.
 The "default" mode is
 production, since for development purposes we will mainly use the